python/mypy/docs/source/generics.rst

 .. note::

-    A type alias does not defined a new type.
+    A type alias does not define a new type.
 For generic type aliases this means that variance of type variables used for alias definition does not apply to aliases.
 A parameterized generic alias is treated simply as an original type with the corresponding type variables substituted.